ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-From Code to Live in Minutes: Deploying My Portfolio with Kuberns AI - <a href="https://medium.com/@aryanjaiswal3080/from-code-to-live-in-minutes-deploying-my-portfolio-with-kuberns-ai-1ec096029bd3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Bug That Ate CPU: 9 Event-Loop Stalls You Can’t Eyeball - <a href="https://medium.com/@bhagyarana80/the-bug-that-ate-cpu-9-event-loop-stalls-you-cant-eyeball-1e5d26d679a2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan jaiswal`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>Deploying projects is often more stressful than building them.
+<blockquote>Learn the sneaky ways Node.js apps “freeze” under load — and how to measure, prove, and fix event-loop stalls before they become incidents.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Deploying Node.js with CI/CD on AWS EC2 Using a Self‑Hosted GitHub Actions Runner - <a href="https://medium.com/@ozort/deploying-node-js-with-ci-cd-on-aws-ec2-using-a-self-hosted-github-actions-runner-fc616c0658f5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Writing my own Trie based HTTP Router taught me more than i expected. - <a href="https://exvillager.medium.com/writing-my-own-trie-based-http-router-taught-me-more-than-i-expected-5e2dd7560705?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abu bobby`**
+✍️ **posted by `pradeep kumar`**

-<blockquote>If you’re learning DevOps or cloud engineering, setting up a real CI/CD pipeline is one of the best ways to move from theory to practice…
+<blockquote>when i started building my framework Diesel.js , I did not know what an HTTP router really was or how routers work internally , so i…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React in Early 2026: The Shift Toward Async-First and Server-Aware Architecture - <a href="https://medium.com/@aswanyaugustine1992/react-in-early-2026-the-shift-toward-async-first-and-server-aware-architecture-9448e86da9ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 12 Node.js Concurrency Myths Load Tests Keep Exposing - <a href="https://medium.com/@1nick1patel1/the-12-node-js-concurrency-myths-load-tests-keep-exposing-8eb69f970731?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aswanyaugustine`**
+✍️ **posted by `Velorum`**

-<blockquote>January–February 2026 Ecosystem Deep Dive
+<blockquote>Stop scaling by superstition — learn what actually breaks under real traffic, and which fixes move the needle.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Authentication vs Authorization in Backend: Who Gets Into Avengers Tower? - <a href="https://medium.com/@jaindaksh/authentication-vs-authorization-in-backend-who-gets-into-avengers-tower-fef7b1ac4541?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Bug That Broke Streaming: 9 Backpressure Tests to Add - <a href="https://medium.com/@jickpatel611/the-bug-that-broke-streaming-9-backpressure-tests-to-add-fb62eb3b5db7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daksh jain`**
+✍️ **posted by `Vectorlane`**

-<blockquote>Imagine you’re standing outside Avengers Tower.
+<blockquote>Ship streams that don’t melt down under real traffic — by testing backpressure the way production actually fails.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Integrate Dodo Payments in Node.js (Step-by-Step Guide) - <a href="https://sohitmishra.medium.com/how-to-integrate-dodo-payments-in-node-js-step-by-step-guide-eb7cbd7e7f1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 V8 memory myths (and what actually triggers the heap cliff) - <a href="https://medium.com/@komalbaparmar007/8-v8-memory-myths-and-what-actually-triggers-the-heap-cliff-c93f2eb2c9c2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sohit Mishra`**
+✍️ **posted by `Yamishift`**

-<blockquote>A Complete Beginner-Friendly Guide to Accept Payments in Your Node.js App Using Dodo Payments (USA-Focused)
+<blockquote>Stop guessing why Node.js “randomly” OOMs — learn the real V8 behaviors behind heap growth, GC churn, and the sudden cliff where latency…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Memory Leaks in Angular: The Silent Performance Killer - <a href="https://medium.com/@dipaksahirav/memory-leaks-in-angular-the-silent-performance-killer-b6b00a1f7c2e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When  Turned Into ð: A Deep Dive Into Base64, Unicode, and a Silent JavaScript Bug - <a href="https://medium.com/@jainujjwal1609/when-turned-into-%C3%B0-a-deep-dive-into-base64-unicode-and-a-silent-javascript-bug-85be48bec797?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Jainujjwal`**

-<blockquote>How to Detect, Prevent, and Eliminate Memory Leaks Before Users Feel Them
+<blockquote>Recently, I ran into a strange bug.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Building Microservices (Until You Actually Have To) - <a href="https://medium.com/@jeewakasupun/stop-building-microservices-until-you-actually-have-to-bb26c49ae693?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Error Handling in NestJS Without Log Spam: One Failure, One Log, Full Trace - <a href="https://medium.com/@mootazbellehweslati/error-handling-in-nestjs-without-log-spam-one-failure-one-log-full-trace-e5b2c3d43c33?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeewaka Supun `**
+✍️ **posted by `Mootaz belleh weslati`**

-<blockquote>The journey from Modular Monoliths to Microservices, and how to know when it’s actually time to scale.
+<blockquote>Most backend systems eventually hit the same problem: a single failure generates multiple logs across multiple layers, with no clear…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Day 13 — CI/CD on AWS: CodePipeline, CodeBuild, Safe Deployments - <a href="https://medium.com/@mdathakhan/day-13-ci-cd-on-aws-codepipeline-codebuild-safe-deployments-19168869eb29?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rathcore Marketing Ranked #5 Among the Top Digital Marketing Agencies to Hire in 2026 - <a href="https://medium.com/@rathcoremarketing/rathcore-marketing-ranked-5-among-the-top-digital-marketing-agencies-to-hire-in-2026-075fe028ceb1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atha Mohammed`**
+✍️ **posted by `Rathcore Marketing`**

-<blockquote>Reading Time: 7 minutes
+<blockquote>Performance is Non-Negotiable: Why DesignRush Ranked Rathcore #5 for 2026
 Continue reading on Medium »</blockquote>

 <h3>4.
+Nobody Tells You This About JavaScript Performance at Scale - <a href="https://medium.com/@kaklotarrahul79/nobody-tells-you-this-about-javascript-performance-at-scale-4e746fa79bf7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rahul Kaklotar`**

+<blockquote>In the high-stakes world of enterprise software, JavaScript is no longer just a language for “making things move” on a webpage.
+It is the…
+Continue reading on Medium »</blockquote>

+<h3>5.
+The Only VS Code AI Extensions Worth Installing in 2026 (And the Ones Quietly Slowing You Down) - <a href="https://medium.com/@taher2world/the-only-vs-code-ai-extensions-worth-installing-in-2026-and-the-ones-quietly-slowing-you-down-c728ebceeb31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tech Trends by Tähīr`**

+<blockquote>I tested 20+ AI extensions across real production projects.
+Most were bloated, redundant, or worse — damaging my workflow.
+These 10…
+Continue reading on Medium »</blockquote>

+<h3>6.
+What Really Happens When You Forget a Semicolon in PHP (And Why It Blows Up Your Includes) - <a href="https://medium.com/@annxsa/what-really-happens-when-you-forget-a-semicolon-in-php-and-why-it-blows-up-your-includes-55338eef1a0b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ann R.`**

+<blockquote>Why one missing character can crash your entire PHP app — and how to debug it like a pro.
+Continue reading on Medium »</blockquote>

-Day 11 — Messaging & Events: SQS, SNS, EventBridge - <a href="https://medium.com/@mdathakhan/day-11-messaging-events-sqs-sns-eventbridge-e574ff2b3c49?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Why Outsourced Web Development Support Drives Long Term Digital Stability - <a href="https://medium.com/@cheaperteam/why-outsourced-web-development-support-drives-long-term-digital-stability-619adc534b98?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atha Mohammed`**
+✍️ **posted by `Cheaper Team`**

-<blockquote>Reading Time: 7 minutes
+<blockquote>A company’s website is no longer just a digital presence.
+It is an operational asset that supports marketing, sales, customer experience…
 Continue reading on Medium »</blockquote>

 <br/>